LambdAle/lambdale.github.io/environmental-impact.md

 During the conference we will ask people to help us choose to which company should we send the funds for CO2 compensation.
 The current shortlist we have includes:

-* [Cynefin Hedge Fund](https://cynefinhedgefund.com), a company that crowfunds environmental projects in the UK.
+* [Cynefin Hedge Fund](https://cynefinhedgefund.com), a company that crowdfunds environmental projects in the UK.
 Its projects focus on woodland preservation and creation, research and development, and sustainable living.

 * [PrimaKlima](https://www.primaklima.org), a german company with projects worldwide, focussed on reforestation and sustainable agriculture.